Deep Learning for Micro-expression Recognition: A Survey: Deep networks for MER

+Different from traditional methods, where the feature extraction and classification are independent, deep networks can perform end-to-end classification through loss functions by penalizing the deviation between the predicted and true labels during training.
+Most MER works directly applied the commonly used softmax cross-entropy loss \cite{kline2005revisiting}.
 The softmax loss is typically good at correctly classifying known categories.
 However, in practical classification tasks, the unknown samples need to be classified.
-Therefore, in order to obtain better generalized ability, the inter-class difference and intra-class variation should be further optimized and blackuced, respectively.
-In other words, except for classification probability, a good metric space is important.
-Thus, metric learning loss functions are proposed such as contrastive loss \cite{hadsell2006dimensionality} or triplet loss \cite{schroff2015facenet}.
-Metric learning techniques aim to ensure intra-class compactness and inter-class separability through measuring the relative distances between inputs.
-Xia et al.~\cite{xia2020learning} adopted adversarial learning strategy and triplet loss with inequality regularization to efficiently make the output of MicroNet converge to that of MicroNet.
+Therefore, in order to obtain better-generalized ability, the inter-class difference and intra-class variation should be further optimized and reduced, respectively, especially for subtle and limited MEs.
+The metric learning techniques, such as contrastive loss \cite{hadsell2006dimensionality} and triplet loss \cite{schroff2015facenet}, was developed to ensure intra-class compactness and inter-class separability through measuring the relative distances between inputs.
+Xia~\etal~\cite{xia2020learning} adopted an adversarial learning approach and triplet loss with inequality regularization to converge the output of MicroNet efficiently.
+However, metric learning loss usually requires effective sample mining strategies for robust recognition performance.
+Metric learning alone is not enough for learning a discriminative metric space for MEs.
+Intensive experiments demonstrate that importing a large margin on softmax loss can increase the inter-class difference.
+Lalitha~\etal~\cite{lalitha2020micro} and Li~\etal~\cite{li2020joint} combined softmax cross-entropy loss and center loss \cite{wen2016discriminative} to increase the compactness of intra-class variations and separable inter-class differences through penalizing the distance between deep features and their corresponding class centers.